Table of Contents

 After scanning an application, you will be able to access the Application Composition Report for your scanned application.
 This report is a great starting point to assess an application’s risk.
 A summary of scan results will be visible from a command line scan along with a link to view the Application Composition Report in the IQ Server UI.
 The report helps you find better components by providing information on newer versions, identifying the most popular versions, and providing details about security and license risks.
-Clicking on an item in the Application Composition Report will open the Component Information Panel which shows highly detailed information about each scanned component.
-Check out the our help pages for the Application Composition Report and the CIP to learn more.
+Clicking on an item in the Application Composition Report will open the Component Details Page, which shows highly detailed information about each scanned component.

 package.json (new method)